 Head to Head / Competitive Games – (adjective) describes two identical escape rooms that can be played simultaneously as a race.
 Teams competing in head to head escape rooms to can sometimes interact during the game.

-Hint – (noun, singular) an additional piece of information from outside of regular gameplay delivered by the gamemaster to assist a team in forward progress.
+Hint – (noun, singular) an additional piece of information from outside of regular gameplay delivered by the gamemaster or an automated system to assist a team in forward progress.
 This concept can sometimes be referred to as a clue (see above).

 Hint Penalty / Clue Penalty – (noun, singular) The punishment for needing an additional piece of information from outside of regular gameplay.
 It is commonly extra “time” added to the escape time whereby if a team escapes in 55 minutes but used a hint, it’s counted as if they escaped in 58 minutes.
 It can also be an in-game action, such as dancing, that the team must do to receive the necessary outside information.